DC's homeless pack up as sweeps are expected. What we know about Trump's plan to clear encampments

 In several spots across the city, AP journalists talked to homeless people who were being told either by federal law enforcement officials or advocacy groups to pack up tents and belongings from parks and other public spaces before more official removal measures.
 Some expressed fear and anxiety about what might be coming.

-Associated Press writers Christine Fernando in Chicago, Mike Balsamo and Darlene Superville; video journalists River Zhang and Nathan Ellgren; and photographer Jacquelyn Martin contributed to this report.
+Associated Press writers Christine Fernando in Chicago, Mike Balsamo and Darlene Superville, Mike Schneider in Orlando, Florida; Ali Swenson in New York; video journalists River Zhang and Nathan Ellgren; and photographer Jacquelyn Martin contributed to this report.

 Kinnard can be reached at http://x.com/MegKinnardAP